Health Data Privacy Notice

 3. How We Use and Disclose PHI in Those Workflows

-Where PHI is handled on behalf of a Covered Entity, Hollis Health may use or disclose that PHI only as permitted by:
+Where health information is handled in a provider-coordination workflow, Hollis Health may use or disclose that information only as permitted by:

 - instructions of the Covered Entity where required.